 The new definition of service equipment does not include valve protection caps and valve guards

-6.2.2.3 Replace the first sentence with “The following standards apply to the design, construction, and initial inspection and test of UN closures and their protection:”
+6.2.2.3 Replace the first sentence with “The following standards apply to the design, construction, and initial inspection and test of closures and their protection:”

-Delete the entire row of the first table starting “ISO 13340:2001”.
+In the table, delete the row for ISO 13340:2001.

+(The proposal to delete the text and standard reference table concerning UN metal hydride storage systems is withdrawn.

-Delete the complete sentence starting “For UN metal hydride storage …” and the table containing the reference to “ISO 16111:2008”.
+Ref. doc: ST/SG/AC.10/C.3/2019/21 as amended by ST/SG/AC.10/C.3/2019/52 with the additional amendment to the first sentence and the deletion of the reference to ISO 13340:2001)

 6.2.2.4 Amend the first sentence to read “The following standards apply to periodic inspection and testing of UN pressure receptacles:”

 At the beginning of 6.2.2.5 renumber 6.2.2.5.1 as 6.2.2.5.0 and insert the following new Note at the end (after the definition of “Verify”).